 Draw two lines across a map of Europe, from Inverness to Istanbul and from Málaga to Moscow: the place where they cross is Bohemia.
-The heart of Europe thus crudely determined turns out to be a region whose exact whereabouts and current political description may challenge not a few of you, and which is synonymous with a decorously dissolute lifestyle.
+The heart of Europe thus crudely determined turns out to be a region whose exact whereabouts and current political description may challenge more than a few of you, an ignorance not dispelled by association with a decorously dissolute lifestyle.

 Fly at c.
 9.45am from London Heathrow to Prague.
 Drive to Zámek Mělník before settling in at a country house hotel near Liblice in time for an introductory talk before dinner.
 The next three nights are spent here.